 Thousands of Resources.
 Ready to help.

 Conducting public grant assistance workshops is the next step in providing information and guidance to those interested in applying to the Council for grant funds.
 Workshop notices are broadly disseminated and press releases are issued.
 Workshops are conducted throughout the entire state.
-MCACA often partners with other service organizations to provide additional information on grants writing, grants making and improved project management.
+MACC often partners with other service organizations to provide additional information on grants writing, grants making and improved project management.
 Staff continues providing technical assistance, consultation to applicant organizations until the grant application deadline.

 Improved guidelines, successful grants assistance workshops, a fair and independent application review process and the Council's support of statewide distribution of arts and cultural resources to organizations and communities have resulted in applications for outstanding projects.

-In order to provide an open environment in which to review applications for funding, MCACA utilizes a panel application review process.
+In order to provide an open environment in which to review applications for funding, MACC utilizes a panel application review process.
 The peer panel process places great importance on the review of applications by professionals in the arts, arts and cultural management and related fields.
 Peer professionals from the state and nation evaluate, score and rank the grant applications based upon published program criteria found in the guidelines.
 They provide the Council with the depth of experience and expertise that is the foundation of their informed funding decisions.

 Recommendations for panelists come from the Council, clients, colleagues from other state arts councils, the public and staff.
 Recommendations are reviewed and approved by the Council Chairman with the advice of the full Council as needed.